 Layering window treatment styles add a layer (pun intended) of elegance to your home.
 This can be done with different fabrics, like pairing a linen drape with a sheer overlay.
 Light filtering and room darkening when you need it, it’s a win-win combo for me.

 Another winning combo is drapery panels with roller shades.
 The shades act as privacy when down, and when rolled up the drapery panel ends still have the window dressed.
 This makes for a stunning pair and is often something we see done in bedrooms.

 3. Select Sheer Roman Shades with Blackout Curtains

 When it comes to drapery panels, the lightest blocking and privacy giving option is a full blackout.
 Again often done in bedrooms, I like pairing these with a sheer roman shade, so that you can allow light into the room during the daytime hours.

 4. Blend Blinds with Curtains

-Another example of a great window treatment pairing are blinds and curtains.
+Another example of a great window treatment pairing is blinds and curtains.
 Blinds are more traditional but are still seen in many new build homes.
 Horizontal wooden blinds aren’t uncommon either.
 Pairing a window with both blinds and curtain panels gives you plenty of light filtering or room darkening options.

 5. Choose Curtains with Shutters

 And finally, shutters.
-Not to be confused with blinds, shutters have a more Southern style influence and are great for more formal areas like dining and sitting rooms.
+Not to be confused with blinds, shutters have a more Southern-style influence and are great for more formal areas like dining and sitting rooms.
 This look paired with curtain panels adds some charm and elegance all at the same time.